MyCoffeeNeedsMoreJava/Multi-Label_Classification_AI/README.md

 The image above shows the successrate of a correct classification of the AI on the dataset, together with the available labels.
 On the right it shows the accuracy chart on a percent basis (i.e 0.8 = 80%), which indicates the amount of times it correctly guessed the label of an image.

+Furthermore the scraper will also be uploaded for anyone interested.
+The same rule applies to the AI.
+Sensitive information will be replaced with FILL, and the company site scraped from will also be replaced with FILL.